SteveHarrison82/simple-pageobject/README.rst

 To run the demo, clone the github repository, cd to the folder that contains this file, and then run the following command to be used along robot framework:

-naviage to folder where demo3.robot available run the following command
+naviage to folder where robot file available

+run the following command
 ::